 Tier 1 SPCC Plan Template was prepared by the United States Environmental Protection Agency (USEPA).
 It was designed to assist facilities that meet the Tier I Qualification in meeting the requirements of 40 CFR 112.

 Tier 2 Qualified Facility SPCC Plan Template

-Conditional California APSA Exemptions exempt some facilities from preparing an SPCC plan.
-This conditional exemption applies to a farm, a nursery, Logging site and a construction site * , if (1) no aboveground tank exceeds 20,00 gallons and (2) the cumulative storage capacity at the site is less than 100,000 gallons.
-To maintain this exemption the facility must conduct daily inspections of the aboveground tank(s), be inspected by the local CUPA and install secondary containment if required.
-These facilities may still be required to prepare and implement a Federal SPCC plan.
+A Conditional APSA Exemption exempts some California facilities from preparing a SPCC plan.
+This conditional exemption applies to a farm, a nursery, logging site or a construction site * , if (1) no aboveground tank exceeds 20,000 gallons and (2) the cumulative storage capacity at the site is less than 100,000 gallons.
+To maintain this exemption, the facility must conduct and document daily inspections of the aboveground tank(s), be inspected by the local CUPA, and install secondary containment if a determination is made by the CUPA.
+Although Conditionally Exempt by California Law if the aforementioned parameters are adhered to, these facilities may still be required to prepare and implement a Federal SPCC plan.